elinyuhanwu/next-ssr/README.md

 ### Mainly Purpose
 1. Practice with Next.js api.
-2. get more clear concept about SSR VS CSR and how they work.
+2. Ｇet more clear concept about SSR VS CSR and how they work.

 ### Todo List
 1.  👨🏻‍🚀  Architecture 👩🏻‍🚀